-For information about database support for Citrix Provisioning on Microsoft Azure, see Azure database services.
+For information about database support for Citrix Provisioning on Microsoft Azure, see SQL Server on Azure SQL.

 SQL Server Native Client support is removed from Citrix Provisioning 2109 and later.
 Microsoft OLE DB Driver is now installed with specific Citrix Provisioning versions.
-Citrix Provisioning 2308 and later supports Microsoft OLE DB Driver 19.3 or later to meet security compliance and performance requirement.